amlching/FPGA/fir_uvm/primestd/doc/main.md

 |N+3|(15:0): filtered N (2's complement)|
 |N+4|error bits|

-Error bits from fir fitler are reserved for future use.
+Error bits from fir filter are reserved for future use.

 # Design & Implementation
 The top unit controls the parsing of the input data packet and the outgoing data packet.